ia/hwkb/faq_git.md

   * `--recursive` - option to download submodules (nested git repos included in a repo)

+## duplicate repo with its full meta info

+TBA

 ## update cloned repo:
 ```
 $ git  pull